dtudk/pythonsupport-page/docs/install/windows/manual.rst

       .. include:: /_rst_includes/tip-copy.rst

    #.
-      Run the following commands in the PowerShell window by copying, pasting and pressing :kbd:`Enter`:
+      Run the following commands in the terminal window by copying, pasting and pressing :kbd:`Enter`:

       .. code-block:: pwsh

          conda init

    #.
-      Run the following commands in the PowerShell window by copying, pasting and pressing :kbd:`Enter`:
+      Run the following commands in the terminal window by copying, pasting and pressing :kbd:`Enter`:

       .. code-block:: pwsh